Le Havre: Special schools and higher education

 In addition there is a large number of specialized higher education institutions covering a wide range of different areas.
 Founded in 1871, the École Supérieure de Commerce du Havre, one of the oldest in France, has merged with Sup Europe and l'IPER to create the Normandy Business School in 2006.
 This school had over 2,800 students on its five campuses (Le Havre, Caen, Deauville, Oxford and Paris) in 2015.
-Since the 2007 school year, the Institute of Political Studies of Paris opened a Euro-Asia cycle in Le Havre.
+Since the 2007 school year, the Institute of Political Studies of Paris (Sciences Po) opened a campus focused on studies of Europe and Asia in Le Havre.
 The National School of The Merchant Marine trains Officers of the First Class for the Merchant Marine: currently located at Sainte-Adresse, it will move to the Bassin Vauban in 2015 in a building that will house 1,000 students.
 The National Higher School of Petrol and Motors (ENSPM) is a school for specialist petroleum engineers, petrochemists, and engine makers.
 The ITIP (National Institute for International Transportation and Ports) prepares students for careers in the multimodal transport and port business.
 The (Institut national des sciences appliquées|National Institute of Applied Sciences of Rouen) (INSA) opened a branch in Le Havre in 2008 with a civil engineering and sustainable construction department.
 The SPI (Axis of Science for the Engineer) is expected to reopen in 2012 in a new building in the Eure district.

 In the arts, the Conservatory of Departmental Radiance Arthur Honegger is attended by 1,680 students (music, dance and drama).
 The Graduate School of Art of Le Havre (ESAH) offers several degrees and preparation for competition.
 Finally 800 people study in paramedical and social schools mostly in the IFSI (Institute of Training in Nursing) which has approximately 600 students.